 The drizzly weather expected this weekend is the perfect time to check out some of L.A.s indoor activities:

-• Ed Ruscha NOW/THEN: LACMA (Los Angeles County Museum of Art)5905 Wilshire Blvd., Mid-Wilshire — Ed Ruscha’s paintings are synonymous with the Los Angeles landscape — the big pop art lettering, the large-scale images of gas stations, apartment buildings, and even the Hollywood sign.
+- Ed Ruscha NOW/THEN: LACMA (Los Angeles County Museum of Art) — 5905 Wilshire Blvd., Mid-Wilshire — Ed Ruscha’s paintings are synonymous with the Los Angeles landscape — the big pop art lettering, the large-scale images of gas stations, apartment buildings, and even the Hollywood sign.
 The first retrospective of his work in 20 years takes up all of LACMA’s second-floor gallery space and features both large-scale paintings as well as photographs and written documentation.
 Highlights are, of course, the chocolate room (please don’t lick the walls, even though it’s tempting!), Ruscha’s photography series of Sunset Boulevard, and his huge 1965-68 work, Los Angeles County Museum of Art on Fire, in its namesake location.

 Check out our full list of things to do this weekend.

-Thank you for your generous support and believing in independent news.
+Thank you for your generous support and belief in the value of independent news.